FRiCKLE/ngx_postgres/README.md

 Set output format:

 - `rds`   - return output in `rds` format (with appropriate `Content-Type`),
 - `row`   - return all values from a single row from the result-set in clear text, values are separated by new line (with default `Content-Type`),
 - `value` - return single value from the result-set in clear text (with default `Content-Type`),
-- `none`  - don't return anything, this should be used only when extracting values with `postgres_set` for use with other modules (`Content-Type` isn't set).
+- `none`  - don't return anything, this should be used only when extracting values with `postgres_set` for use with other modules (`Content-Type` isn't set at all).

 Row and column numbers start at 0.
 Column name can be used instead of column number.

 postgres_set